 When people think about pre-employment assessments, personality tests seem to be the first to come to mind.
 After all, plenty of companies use some form of personality test when hiring.
 But for all their popularity, personality tests aren’t as useful as you might think.
 They’re good at helping employers understand candidates, but not at predicting performance.
 Is there a way to do both?

-Before tackling that question, I want to provide some background on personality tests.
+Before tackling that question, let’s explore some background on personality tests.
 In essence, personality tests measure candidates’ character traits.
 For instance, the Big Five model divides personality into extraversion (outgoing, high energy), agreeableness (trusting, noncritical), conscientiousness (organized, diligent), openness (creative, novelty-seeking), and emotional stability (calm, slow to anger).
 Tests like these can help with understanding candidates’ preferred communication styles, thinking patterns, and so on.

 It’s useful to know more about your candidates, but relying on personality tests leaves out a key piece of the puzzle.
 Though personality can help you understand your candidates, these tests are less helpful for predicting future job performance.
 The Big Five is the most scientifically validated personality test, and even so, it only has a weak relationship with job performance.
 In fact, some of the Big Five traits predict performance only in very specific jobs or even not at all.